Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 The following is an equivalent formulation of Theorem~\ref{thm:triangulation}; see Proposition~\ref{prop:equivalence}.

 \begin{thm} Every non-compact Riemann surface supports a Belyi function. \end{thm}

-It is a consequence of the classical Riemann-Roch theorem that every compact Riemann surface is a branched cover of the Riemann sphere, branched over finitely many points.
+It is a consequence of the classical Riemann--Roch theorem that every compact Riemann surface is a branched cover of the Riemann sphere, branched over finitely many points.
 Hence Theorem~\ref{thm:belyi} implies a new result for all Riemann surfaces.